Azhar-max/manox/DEPLOYMENT_INSTRUCTIONS.md

 To update your deployed application:

 1. Push changes to your GitHub repository
-2. Vercel will automatically redeploy the frontend
+2. Netlify will automatically redeploy the frontend
 3. Render will automatically redeploy the backend
 4. For environment variable changes, you'll need to manually trigger a redeploy

 ## Cost Considerations

-- Vercel: Free tier available with some limitations
+- Netlify: Free tier available with some limitations
 - Render: Free tier available with some limitations
 - MongoDB Atlas: Free tier available with 512MB storage